paulot/uva2/README.md

 # uva2
-Set of acm icpc problemset solutions from Competitive Programming v.3
+These are my solutions to Competitive Programming v.3 these are being done about 1 year from solving 4 chapters from Competitive Programming v.1.